 Last year, the New Statesman revealed that Oxford had received at least £17m from Google over the previous five years.
-Most of the funding went towards technical research, but Google and its sister company DeepMind have also funded research into the ethics of AI, the civic responsibilities of tech firms and research into the auditing and transparency of automated decision-making.
+Most of the funding was earmarked for technical research, but Google and its sister company DeepMind have also funded studies on the ethics of AI, the civic responsibilities of tech firms and research into the auditing and transparency of automated decision-making.

-Some academics at the university have come under criticism after failing to declare the funding in papers written on similar subjects to those Google had paid them to investigate.
+Some academics at the university came under criticism for failing to declare the funding in papers written on similar subjects to those Google had paid them to investigate.

-Further research by the Campaign for Accountability revealed in 2017 that Google had funded 329 research papers published since 2005 that were focused on “public policy matters of interest” to the company.
+In 2017, the Campaign for Accountability revealed that Google had funded 329 research papers published since 2005 that were focused on “public policy matters of interest” to the company.